 Meals in a bowl allow everyone to put in what they like, and leave out what they don’t.
 They make for great dinners—or leftovers for lunch.

 MMD team member Ginger is a raving fan: “More of a method than a recipe, but anytime I make chicken this way, it never lets me down.
 In fact, I haven’t made chicken, even for another recipe, that isn’t brined, patted, seasoned, and roasted since my sister turned me onto these 5 fool-proof steps.”
 High heat, low cooking time is the key.

 An Instant Pot chicken makes a perfect base for nachos, sandwiches, and tacos.
 It takes 15 minutes (not counting the time to come to pressure, sigh), and if you double the recipe you can freeze half for later.
 Two nights’ worth of dinner in 15 minutes?
 Yes please!

 You can’t have a chicken menu roundup without including tacos.
 Many of you have included Taco Tuesday as part of your weekly menu.
 The slow cooker does most of the work this Tuesday.
 Sub long leaves of romaine or butter lettuce for a low-carb version.

 The crispy part of this recipe comes from the panko crust coating.
 Panko bread crumbs are flakier (they come from bread without crusts) than traditional bread crumbs so they give extra crunch.
 I get mine at Trader Joe’s.

 I’ve had great success with Pinch of Yum recipes, and 3 ingredients?
 Say no more.

 This is my go-to “recipe” we used practically every day this fall and winter.
 It’s an easy-to-prep and easy-to-remember formula that works with whatever you have on hand.

-Do you have a favorite weeknight chicken recipe or two?
+Do you have a favorite weeknight recipe or two for chicken breasts?
 Please share it in comments!